watem-sedem/watem-sedem/docs/input.rst

 ****************************

 The average fraction of clay in the soil of the modelled catchment (in decimals; float32, between 0 and 1).
-This variable is only mandatory if the :ref:`Model Choice<choices>`:
+This variable is only mandatory if the :ref:`Model Choice<choicespage>`:
 :ref:`estimate clay content <estimclay>` is set to 1.